UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Slurm.md

 # Slurm

 We have changed schedulers from SGE to Slurm.
-While both are job schedulers for HPC clusters, they differ in their architecture, commands, and features.
+Both are job schedulers for HPC clusters - they have different architecture, commands, and features.

 Here is a comparative table of the main SGE commands and their equivalent in Slurm.
 (Since we had a very custom SGE install, a few commands may be slightly different or may not have been available in our past setup).